ChordPro/chordpro/docs/content/Directives-env_abc.md

 * split
   If set, ChordPro will attempt to split the generated image into individual systems so longer scores can be put onto multiple pages.
   As of 6.030 this is enabled by default.
+Use `split=0` to keep the score in one piece.

 * staffsep=_n_
   Add extra vertical space between the systems.